zedconte/great-big-example-application/README.md

 $ npm install

-# Seed the database
+# Put some data in the database

-1. Run $ npm install -g node-mongo-seeds
+1. Run `$ npm install -g node-mongo-seeds` to install the mongo seed tool globally
-2. Run $ seed to seed the mongodb with data from the /seeds folder.
+2. Run `$ cd app && seed` to seed the mongodb with data from the /seeds folder.
 Running this again will wipe out data in these collections and replace it with what's in the json files.